Fuerte Invincible and Fuerte San Diego, The Forts on Avenida del Puerto

 After the fort of San Diego, continuing along the wall, are the Bateria del Almirante.
 These batteries were built into and around the walled part of the house of the Admiral or Alcázar de Colón, located strategically on a hill.

 The Puerta Atarazana was another important entrance to the city from the ports.
 This large doorway entered into the main shipyard of the city.
 The Alcazar Colon is where Admiral Columbus lived.
-From here he could keep an eye on all the goods and supplies as the entered and departed from the city.
-The catwalk above this gate gives another good view or the Rio Ozama and surrounding areas.
+From here he could keep an eye on all the goods and supplies as they entered and departed from the city.
+The catwalk above this gate gives another good view of the Rio Ozama and surrounding areas.
 It is interesting to note that all the buildings in this area were storage for all the goods that came into the port.
 Now, these buildings are nice restaurants, bars, museums and colonial homes.

 This wall of defense connected Fuerte San Diego to the other forts along the Rio Ozama Fuerte Carina and Fuerte Angulo.

 It is interesting to note that at the base of Fuerte Invincible and Fuerte Don Diego was a large lagoon that was fed by the waters of Rio Ozama.
 The lagoon was known as Laguna El Tanque / Lagoon The Tank.
 Some say it played an important part in the defensive belt for the Colonial City.
 After the Fuerte Ozama with its high walls lined with cannons was the narrow entrance to Rio Ozama and the tall cannon lined wall and firing platforms of Fort El Invincible with the lagoon at its base.